dvera/riskreport/disease/renal.md

 ---

-## Acute Kidney Disease
+## Kidney Health

-**Acute Kidney Disease** occurs when the kidneys begin to lose their function.
+"For kidney health we model and predict **acute renal disease**.
+Acute renal disease results in the loss of kidney function.
+These functions include filtering the blood and removing waste (detox), regulating fluids, electrolytes and blood pressure, assisting in red blood cell production, and activating vitamin D."

-Below are suggested target values for our model's most predictive biomarkers or inputs for developing acute kidney disease in males and females aged 55 to 70.
+Below are values for our model's most predictive biomarkers or inputs for developing acute kidney disease in males and females aged 55 to 70.

 ![Kidneyvmr](/assets/images/table_renal.png)

-The table below contains Acute Kidney Disease risk ratios for each of the included biomarkers.
+The table below contains Kidney Health risk ratios for each of the included biomarkers.

 ![Kidneyrr](/assets/images/rr_renal.png)